alfameCom/mule-bpm-module/mule-bpm-module/README.md

 ### Mule BPM App

 Mule BPM Apps are Mule applications utilizing this Mule BPM Module.
-Examples of such applications can be found from [examples](examples).
+Examples of such applications can be found from [/examples](/examples).

 ### Mule BPM Module